MikaylaRobinson/Food-Related-Google-Searches-Data-Project/README.md

 With this information, we can infer answers to questions such as:
 * What time of year are certain foods most popular?
 * Are other events able to be seen in the data such as illness/outbreaks related to a certain type of food?
 * Are diet trends evident?
-For example, the emergence of the keto diet?

 ## Tools
 * Python